sdtemple/isweep/README.md

 See `misc/cluster-options.md` for some suggested cluster options to use in pipelines.

+See on GitHub "Issues/Closed" for some comments **I/Seth** left about the pipeline.

 ## Citation

 Please cite if you use this package.